 Jonathan Taunton focuses his practice on construction law and construction disputes.

-Jonathan’s dispute practice includes appearances in arbitrations under the ICC, ICE, DIAC, AAA and ad hoc arbitrations.
+Jonathan’s dispute practice includes appearances in arbitrations under the ICC, LCIA, ICE, DIAC, AAA and ad hoc arbitrations.
 He also represents clients in the Dubai International Financial Centre Courts and advises on disputes before courts in the United Arab Emirates, Qatar and Iraq.

 Prior to practicing law, Jonathan served as an officer in the US Marine Corps.
-Following his time in the Marine Corps, he was a principal in a construction firm in Atlanta where he gained extensive experience as an owner, contractor and subcontractor.
+Following his time in the Marine Corps, he was a principal in a construction firm in Atlanta, Georgia, where he gained extensive experience as an owner, contractor and subcontractor.
 Jonathan brings this depth of hands-on industry experience to every engagement.

 Jonathan has contributed to numerous construction law journals, including the annual Construction Law Update (Aspen) and Construction Disputes: Practice Guide with Forms (Aspen).
-While in law school, he interned with the US Attorney’s Office for the Northern District of Georgia and served as the executive editor of the Georgia State University Law Review.